Ministers and Staff

 As Administrator, I work with our Financial Manager as part a team that supports the financial workings of the church, including budgeting, bill pay, payroll, hiring, and rental contracts.
 We also work to support the Financial Officer, Stewardship Team, and Human Resources.

-I’ve worked at UUCD since 2004, after completing my Masters at UC Davis.
+I’ve worked at UUCD since 2004.

 Financial Manager: Debrah Olsen